-Every MPH - Epidemiology subtrack student is required to present at least one scientific poster at the department level and are encouraged to participate in international, national, regional, state, or university level, at some point in the student's program before graduation.
+Every MPH - Epidemiology Subtrack student is required to present at least one scientific poster at the department level and are encouraged to participate in international, national, regional, state, or university level, at some point in the student's program before graduation.
+The poster can be the same poster as presented on the MPH Practicum Poster Session.
 The poster must be submitted for review to the student's adviser or thesis/preceptorship mentor a minimum of ten days before the poster session.
 A Department of Epidemiology poster session is held at the end of the fall and spring semesters.
-See Appendix C for poster guidelines.